Delivery Truck Accidents

 - passenger vehicles driving in “No-Zones” where truck drivers have limited visibility

 - improper acceleration when entering roadway in front of truck

 - abruptly changing lanes in front of a truck

 How much time do I have to file a claim for my delivery truck accident?

 The length of time permitted to file a personal injury claim – known as the statute of limitations – varies from state to state.
 In Florida, the statute of limitations for a personal injury lawsuit is four years from the date the accident occurred.
 This is a strict deadline.
 Individuals who file their claims after the four year deadline will have their cases dismissed and they will no longer have the opportunity to pursue compensation for their injuries.

 Injured in a delivery truck accident?
 Let us help you get the compensation you deserve

 At Ged Lawyers, LLP our accident attorneys fight to secure just compensation for our clients who have been injured in accidents due to negligence.
 Our personal injury team is skilled, knowledgeable, and dedicated to advocating on your behalf.
-If you have been injured in a delivery truck accident or another accident, contact a member of our team at 844-443-3529 or online to arrange for a confidential consultation to discuss your accident.
+If you have been injured in a delivery truck accident or another accident, contact a member of our team at 844-443-3529 or online to arrange for a free case review to discuss your accident.
 Ged Lawyers, LLP offers multilingual services in Arabic, Creole, Greek, Portuguese, Russian, Spanish, Turkish, and other languages.